Your heart works away every day to keep your body moving and your brain functioning. It’s easy to assume

-There’s a general rule of thumb when it comes to alcohol and heart health – no more than two
+There’s a general rule of thumb when it comes to alcohol and heart health – no more than 4

-standard drinks a day.
+standard drinks a day, and no more than 10 per week.
 The Australian guidelines suggest that to reduce the risk

 from alcohol-related disease, a healthy adult should try to stick to that limit.
 Simply put, the less you drink, the